jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   test: false
 ```

 With this configuration, the POD will be connected to three networks and three network devices.
-Two of these devices are the SRIOV VFs on different ports of the card.
+Two of these devices are the SRIOV VFs on different ports of the card: '"pci-address": "0000:86:09.2"' and '"pci-address": "0000:86:01.5"'

 ```yaml
 metadata: